 Planning a wedding in Australia?
 You’ve come to the right place.
-Over the last few years, She Said Yes has helped over one hundred thousand Australian (and New Zealand) brides plan their weddings in a uniquely personal, no-pressure and almost stress-free way.
+She Said Yes has helped over one hundred thousand Australian brides and grooms with wedding planning to create a special day in a uniquely personal, no-pressure and stress-free way.

-Stick with me, I’ll help you navigate everything from the engagement announcement right through to the big day.
-I won’t pressure you to spend money, I won’t spam you with advertising, and if you subscribe to my regular planning emails, I’ll only send you the most useful advice.
+I’ll help you navigate every part of the planning process from the engagement party right through to the post-wedding tasks.
+I won’t pressure you to overspend on your wedding budget, I won’t spam you with advertising, and if you subscribe to my regular planning emails, I’ll send you only the most useful advice.

-Before you actually start planning your wedding, I suggest you take a look at this introductory article, or watch this video introduction, so that we can get to know each other better and get off to the best start.
+Before you begin planning your wedding, I suggest you take a look at the first steps to start wedding planning checklist or watch this video introduction, so that we can get to know each other better and get off to the best start.

 Build Your Wedding Planning Toolkit

-So you’ve got a list of Pinterest Boards as long as your arm, and probably quite a bundle of wedding magazines too, but to actually order all of your ideas into a cohesive, well-organised and easy to follow plan, you’re probably going to need a few wedding planning tools, at least a wedding budget template and guest list template.
+So you’ve got a list of Pinterest Boards as long as your arm, and probably quite a bundle of wedding magazines too, but to actually order all of your ideas into a cohesive, well-organised and easy to follow plan for your special day, you’re probably going to need a few wedding planning tools.

-Most brides-to-be choose to create or buy a wedding binder or wedding planning book.
-During my engagement, I couldn’t find one that was perfect for everything I wanted, so I created the little white book wedding planner.
-It’s since been featured on CNN and voted the Best Wedding Planner Book, so I’m fairly confident you’ll love it too, but of course if you’d prefer to DIY, you can create a wedding planner book or binder from scratch too.
+Most brides-to-be choose to create or buy a wedding binder or wedding planner book.
+During my engagement, I couldn’t find one that was perfect for everything I wanted, so I created the ‘little white book’ wedding planner.
+It’s since been featured on CNN and voted the best wedding planner book in Australia, so I’m fairly confident you’ll love it too, but of course if you’d prefer to DIY, you can create a wedding planner book or binder from scratch too.
+If you strictly electronic, head to the wedding planning pack.

 Work Out your Budget, Guest List and Wedding Date

-I truly believe that those planning weddings in Australia are amongst the luckiest in the world, with such incredible, and quite affordable, access to every picturesque type of venue imaginable, from beach, to lakeside, to mountain-top, and everywhere in between.
+I truly believe that those wedding planning in Australia are amongst the luckiest in the world, with such incredible, and quite affordable, access to every picturesque type of venue imaginable, from beach, to lakeside, to mountain-top, and everywhere in between.
+I suggest you get onto booking your wedding venue at least 12 months out.

 Now, you can have a look at some of the following articles to keep you on track, and don’t forget to keep planning in your little white book.